 We ensure they have a roof over their heads, food on their plates and are given an education.
 Freed from the stigma of disability often placed on children in their home communities, our special needs centre provides a place where they can feel happy, safe and valued.

 At SNEC we teach vocational skills, alongside the curriculum, to enable our pupils to be independent and self-sufficient when they feel able to leave the centre.
 Skills such as carpentry, tailoring, knitting and beading will give them earning capabilities in adult life.
 We are grateful to Haussmann Treuhand AG for our carpentry workshop built in 2016.
 In 2023 we renovated all of the teachers' houses and built them a new latrine.
-In 2024 we have added a purpose built space providing SNEC with a large, fully equipped computer room, a sewing, knitting and craft room and a large, multi-purpose meeting room for general meetings, workshops, media screenings and a small library.
+In 2024 we added a purpose built space providing SNEC with a large, fully equipped computer room, a sewing, knitting and craft room and a large, multi-purpose meeting room for general meetings, workshops, media screenings and a small library.
 Thank you to Give a Hand Foundation in Canada who have supported us with the funds for this development.

 Creativity